vanadium-archive/browser/README.md

-# Mounttable Browser
+# Namespace Browser
-Mountable browser is a browser application that lets the user view and traverse mounttables.
+Namespace browser is a browser application that lets the user view and traverse mount tables, intermediate nodes, and services.
+It also lets the user invoke services either to see the results, or to change the state of a server.

 ## Building
-Before you can run Mounttable Browser, you need to build.
+Before you can run Namespace Browser, you need to build.
 Simply run:

 ```sh
 make